Ni-X-oN/Opencore-IvyBridge-H61-Motherboard/README.md

 ==========
 Updated on 12 December 2020:
 1. Updated to <b>Opencore 0.6.4</b>.
-2. Added instant wake support to USB keyBoard and mouse.
+2. Added instant wake support to USB keyboard and mouse.
 3. Change the <b>BootProtect</b> option to <b>None</b>.
 4. Removed the Picker GUI and switched to deault Picker mode (Can easily be changed to Previous GUI).
 5. Created a Custom USB Port Map using Hackintool and removed USBInjectAll Kext and changed <b>XhciPortLimit</b> to <b>False</b>.